klebsoncarneiro/xogito/README.md

 ```
 insert into user_account (name, email, password, is_admin) values ('Admin', 'adminemail@adminemail.com', 'your_password', true);
 ```
+Or just create an admin user through signup page (this is available only for testing purposes)

 ## Mailer

 - Mailjet is used for this example*